 With Spring fever in the air and unseasonably warm weather here in Boulder, my taste buds are craving a bit more variety from my usual warm, mushy Vata-pacifying meals.
-Although this recipe is best for Kapha, these kale chips are actually fairly balanced and quite hearty, as they have a delicious topping of creamy sunflower seeds to give some added protein, sunflower oil to combat the dryness of the kale, and some warming lemon juice and cayenne pepper to help with digestion.
+Although this recipe is best for Kapha, these kale chips are actually fairly balanced and quite hearty, as they have a delicious topping sunflower seeds to give some added protein, sunflower oil to combat the dryness of the kale, and some lime juice and cayenne pepper to help with digestion.
 This particular recipe is by far my favorite and most widely used in the world of kale chips.
 In fact, I consider this more of a treat than a healthy snack, although they are definitely both!

-- Doshic effect: Vata ↓(will increase Vata in excess), Pitta ↓(only with modifications for Pitta), Kapha ↓
+- Doshic effect: Vata ↓↑*, Pitta ↓, Kapha ↓

 - Large bowl to mix the kale in